igniterealtime/webmeet/README.md

 This is a full-featured web chat component that can be added to any web page.
 The component allows visitors of a web site to chat directly with members of a work group or team in a multi-user chat (MUC) through an integrated web client.
 The web component can be customised and re-branded with HTML/CSS.

-It embeds [converse.js](http://www.conversejs.org) in the web site to handle the messaging with Openfire and depending on the configuration, it can open a window for a video-conference using [Openfire Meetings](http://github.com/igniterealtime/Openfire-Meetings) or a telephone conference call using [FreeSWITCH Verto Communicator](http://freeswitch.org/confluence/display/FREESWITCH/Verto+Communicator).
+It embeds [converse.js](http://www.conversejs.org) in the web site to handle the messaging with Openfire and depending on the configuration, it can initiate a video-conference using [Openfire Meetings](http://github.com/igniterealtime/Openfire-Meetings) or [FreeSWITCH Verto Communicator](http://freeswitch.org/confluence/display/FREESWITCH/Verto+Communicator) or dialback with SIP to a telephone number.

 This is how to add WebMeet to your web site in a few simple steps.